antronerds/r2-tutorials/original/R2Tutorials.md

 platform.
 Provided that you have access to more than one datatype (for public data, or when you are part of an r2 usergroup with restricted data), then you are able to combine these directly from within the R2 platform.
-From R2’s perspective, an analysis where multiple datatypes will be combined is an ‘across datasets’ analysis, so we need to select this from the main page in box 1.
+From R2ï¿½s perspective, an analysis where multiple datatypes will be combined is an ï¿½across datasetsï¿½ analysis, so we need to select this from the main page in box 1.
 The easiest example of a combined analysis would be to simply plot the contents of 2 different types within a single plot.
-To do this, we select ‘view a gene in 2 datatypes’ and press ‘next’.
+To do this, we select ï¿½view a gene in 2 datatypesï¿½ and press ï¿½nextï¿½.
 Since R2 needs to be instructed that overlapping samples may be identified, we create so called collections, which list datasets with overlapping patients.
 In this tutorial, we will make use of a public cohort where both mRNA gene expression as well as Illumina 450k methylation bead chip data is available.
-Select ‘’ from the collection and click ‘next’.
+Select ï¿½ï¿½ from the collection and click ï¿½nextï¿½.
 Within the current screen you are able to select 2 dataypes to plot against each other.
 In the current example, only mRNA and Methylation data is available, and within these only 1 option can be selected.
-Please select the 2 datasets to combine, indicate the gene or reporter that you would like to view for the 2 datasets separately (behind the dataset name) and press ‘next’.
+Please select the 2 datasets to combine, indicate the gene or reporter that you would like to view for the 2 datasets separately (behind the dataset name) and press ï¿½nextï¿½.
 We have now selected the 2 datasets to combine.
-R2 will automatically identify overlapping samples within the current selection and create ‘subsets’ for both datasets to only allow the overlapping samples for the plot.
+R2 will automatically identify overlapping samples within the current selection and create ï¿½subsetsï¿½ for both datasets to only allow the overlapping samples for the plot.
 Did you know that R2 will determine the overlap between datasets automatically?
 R2 will scan for overlapping samples on the basis of the